 Effective listening skills require active listening.
 Active listening requires a conscious effort to hear the words that another person is saying and understand the complete message that is being sent.
 You can practice active listening by acknowledging everything your teacher or classmate says before crafting a response.
 You might jot down relevant questions that you plan to ask once the teacher opens the topic for discussion.
 Polite listeners don’t interrupt when someone is speaking, and they avoid making judgments or comments that could be viewed as offensive, rude, or disrespectful.

 A beneficial listening technique is to paraphrase what your professors or classmates say.
 Paraphrasing forces you to listen intently so you can repeat back in your own words exactly what the person said.
 This listening practice helps you verify that the message was received correctly.
 When you paraphrase, you can’t speculate, anticipate what the speaker will say next, or give your personal opinion.
 You simply restate the information to confirm its accuracy and cement the material in your mind.

-To be a successful student, you should have not only good listening skills, but also know How to Make Effective PowerPoint Presentations.
 If you need expert assistance with writing your papers, visit WritemyEssayOnline.com.
 This is the best place for quick expert help with any type of academic assignment!